 The program's objective is to investigate the complex interactions between host and pathogen as well as basic research with the combined tools of immunology, cell biology and molecular biology.
 In order to reach this goal, the program consists of a three-year research project as well as taught seminars and the attendance of congresses and practical courses.
 Not only does the student have the opportunity to work on a long-term research project but also to become familiar with the wide spectrum of pertinent issues in infection biology and develop a wide range of transferable practical skills.
 Seminars and courses are offered by all four institutions affiliated to the Center for Infection Biology (ZIB).

-You can find an overview of the Course Structure by clicking here.
+You can find an overview of the Course Structure here.

 As the PhD program is open to candidates from diverse backgrounds, the first semester, as well as part of the second, concentrates on the fundamental principles of Immunology, Microbiology, Virology, and Cell Biology.
 These concepts are taught in weekly seminars and provide a uniform basis on which to build during the following three semesters.
 Work commences simultaneously on the student's research project.